 One cup of sweetened almond milk contains 10 grams of added sugar and 73 calories, while a cup of unsweetened almond milk contains 37 calories and no sugar.
 The sweetened version has more than double the calories.

 Drinking too much sweetened almond milk (or any sweetened drink) could lead to weight gain.

 How to Prepare Almond Milk

-You can also make your own almond milk at home:
+To make almond milk at home:

-- Make homemade almond ice cream
+- Make homemade almond ice cream.

-- Use almond milk as coffee creamer
+- Use almond milk as coffee creamer.